GreedyGame/greedygame-docs/docs/android-advanced.md

 Now you have successfully integrated with GreedyGame Native Ads now is the time to test the integration.

-GreedyGame recommends an easy way to test the ads by following the step in [Test Ads](/test-ads).
+GreedyGame recommends an easy way to test the ads by following the steps in [Test Ads](/test-ads).